 Many events are held at the Cottonwood Heights Theater located at 7530 S. 2700 East.
 The theatre is located inside Butler Middle school and events are not associated with the school.

 Be sure to follow us on social media for updates on current and upcoming events.

 MEET THE ARTS COUNCIL

-Shelia Armstrong, Vice Chair
+Shelia Armstrong, Treasurer

 Sheila Armstrong’s first contact with the Arts Council was when the youngest of her six children were approaching their teen years.
 She had resolved to be a “fun Mom” even though she was getting older, so they all auditioned for Cottonwood Height’s Wizard of Oz.
 The family has also been on stage and backstage in Cinderella, Fiddler on the Roof, and several church productions.
 Sheila sings with Mountain Jubilee Chorus and Salt Lake Harmony Singers, and dances with the Clogging Grandmothers.
 She has lived in Cottonwood Heights since 1981 and been very involved in PTA, School Community Councils, and other volunteer work.
 Her interests include photography, calligraphy, travel, and reading.
 She has enjoyed serving on the Arts Council since 2014.

 Bill Armstrong, Member